 How to Make Cherry Snowball Cookies

-- Mix in salt, almond, vanilla, and cherry extract.
+- Mix in salt, teaspoon almond extract, vanilla, and cherry extract.

 - Chop drained cherries and mix into the bowl.